sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 https://www.youtube.com/watch?v=MBnnXbOM5S4

 To know a position of a plane - radar should emanate pulses of signals (1 pulse - wait response, wait till it reflects from the flying plane and returns - REPEAT)
-To know a speed of a plane - radar should emanate very high-frequency waves, higher frequency = higher speed precicion
+To know a speed of a plane - radar should emanate very high-frequency waves, higher frequency = higher speed precision

 THUS
 1. there is a limit to how much "pixels" we can get when we study a bunch of atoms in a box